 Preserve the sample

-- Temperature controlled flow cell: the flow cell can be cooled down or heated up from 0 – 58 C with less than 0.2 C variance and integrated intelligent feedback loop for external temperature variables
+Temperature controlled flow cell: the flow cell can be cooled or heated from 0° – 58° C with less than 0.2° C variance and an integrated intelligent feedback loop for external temperature variables.

-- Controlled perfusion flow rate: avoids abrupt manual injection that can damage both the sample, the reagent, and the microscopy workstation
+Controlled perfusion: avoids abrupt manual injection that can damage both the sample, the reagent, and the microscopy workstation.

-Protocol automation drastically reduces variability down to 0,5% between experiments compared to 5,1% intra-operator variability and 8,1% inter-operator variability using a pipette.
+Protocol automation drastically reduces variability to as little as 0.5% between experiments, compared to 5.1% intra-operator variability and 8.1% inter-operator variability using a pipette.